zincsearch/zincsearch-docs/docs/index.md

 1. need to reduce your logging costs.
 1. if you are looking for a full observability platform to capture logs, metrics and traces.
 1. would like to analyze data using SQL (available today) or elasticsearch API (under development).
-1. have megabytes to petabaytes of data to store and analyze.
+1. have megabytes to petabytes of data to store and analyze.
 1. need to use log forwarders like fluentbit, fluentd, vector, etc.